fredzhangaranz/ai-insight/docs/todos/INTENT_CLASSIFICATION_FIX.md

 **Document Purpose**: This is the master implementation task list for filter value resolution.
 Use this as the source of truth for tracking progress.

-**Critical Finding**: The comprehensive review (2025-01-15) identified that the current fix addresses prompt formatting (symptoms) but NOT the root cause: **LLM generates filter values without semantic database context**, causing 20-30% of filtered queries to return 0 rows when data exists.
+**Critical Finding**: The comprehensive review (2025-01-15) identified that the current fix addresses prompt formatting (symptoms) but NOT the root cause: **LLM generates BOTH filter field names AND values without semantic database context**, causing 20-30% of filtered queries to return 0 rows when data exists.

+**ARCHITECTURAL ERROR DISCOVERED (2025-01-16)**: The LLM should NOT assign field names (e.g., "wound_type" vs "dressing_type") without knowing what fields exist in the semantic database.
+This is the same problem as generating values - **we're making assumptions about the database schema instead of querying it**.

+**Correct Architecture**:
+1. Intent Classification extracts **user phrases only** (e.g., "simple bandage")
+2. Semantic Search queries **ALL fields** to find matches
+3. Results may include: wound_type, dressing_type, treatment_type, etc.
+4. **Clarification Mode** if multiple fields match or low confidence
+5. **Direct Mode** if single high-confidence match

+**Key Principle**: Never assume.
+Let the semantic index tell us what exists, then decide if clarification is needed.

 ---

 ### Phase 1: Intent Classification Update (Day 1 - 4 hours)

 #### ✅ Task 1.1: Update Intent Classification Prompt Structure
-- **Status**: ⬜ Not Started
+- **Status**: ✅ Completed
 - **File**: `lib/prompts/intent-classification.prompt.ts`
 - **Estimated Time**: 2 hours
 - **Dependencies**: None